-ALA is now accepting applications for grants to be distributed over the next three years ranging from $10,000 to $20,000.
+ALA will award two rounds of grants to be distributed over the next three years ranging from $10,000 to $20,000.

 Participating libraries will first conduct community input-gathering sessions to assure that their work aligns with local needs.
-Libraries will be required to identify the primary audience they are hoping to reach (e.g., homebound seniors, children with autism, Deaf community members) and facilitate a community conversation with the impacted populations in order to guide improvement of the library’s services.
+Libraries will be required to identify the primary audience they are hoping to reach (e.g., homebound seniors, children with autism, Deaf community members) and facilitate a community conversation with the impacted populations in order to guide the improvement of the library’s services.
 Grantees would then use the funds to create services or improve their facilities based on the needs identified by their audience.